310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Hajime %}
-Wah—Hold on, please don’t pull on mine!
+Wah— Hold on, please don’t pull on mine!
 Don’t do anything you wouldn’t want done to yourself!
-That’s not very nice!
+That isn’t very nice!
 {% endbubble %}

 {% bubble Tomoya %}
-“That’s not very nice”?
-Seriously…?[^1]
+“That isn’t very nice”? *Seriously*…?[^1]

 Ah!
 Are these our hair colors?
 {% endbubble %}